top of page

 Breaches

 A breach is defined as when information held by an organisation is accessed by someone else without authority.
-Any breaches of this Privacy Policy will be investigated and treated seriously.
+Any breaches of this Statement will be investigated and treated seriously.

-Any breach or suspected breach must be reported to Titan Partners management.
-Titan Partners management will then report known or suspected breaches to the Office of the Australian Information Commissioner as required.
+Any breach or suspected breach of this Statement must be reported to Titan Partners' Privacy and AML/CTF Compliance Officer.
+If necessary, Titan Partners' Privacy and AML/CTF Compliance Officer will then report known or suspected breaches to the Office of the Australian Information Commissioner as required.

 Questions and complaints

-If you have any questions or concerns regarding your privacy, or if you would like to make a complaint about a possible breach of this Privacy Policy or the Australian Privacy Principles, you may direct your correspondence to the General Manager.
+If you have any questions or concerns regarding your privacy, or if you would like to make a complaint about a possible breach of this Statement or the Australian Privacy Principles, you may direct your correspondence to our Privacy and AML/CTF Compliance Officer.

 We take all complaints seriously and will respond to your complaint within a reasonable period.